Find the home that’s right for you in Rotterdam

 Buying a house in Rotterdam

 Buying a house in another country is a very big step.
 The search, financial issueus, contracts, what to look for during house visits and more.
 But you will have your own place and it can be good in case of lower monthy costs, compared to renting.
 The most common way to find a house that suits your wishes is via the Funda website.
 This national housing aggregator lets you apply lots of different filters: how many rooms, if you want a balcony or garden, your preferred price category and more.
 You can also create a Funda account (which is free) and set up an alert based on your preferences, which will notify you when properties you’d like to view become available.
-Everyting about buying a house in Rotterdam, you can find here.
+Everyting about buying a house in Rotterdam, you can at Rotterdam Expat Centre and about mortgage and financial advice, check Dutch Mortgage Specialist.

 Rotterdam Expat Centre: one stop shop for expats